 In years past you could stay up with current events by receiving the newspaper every day, and watching the nightly evening news.
 It lacked the social aspect of today’s networks, but you could stay informed.
 The social aspect of understanding these events took place at community events, at church, at the office, and through friendships.
 They all took place in person.

 Fast forward to today and there’s any number of ways to stay up with current events.
 In fact, you need to choose which niche of current events to stay up with because it’s impossible to know the facts within all of them.
+I can make new videos for my social media platforms and today, I can get even 50 youtube likes to make it work.

 Here are the reasons I’m in favor of being a social network overuser.
 I share these reasons as a pastor, because that is my vocation and the lens in which I view much of the world.
 But, of course, most of my reasons translate to so many other perspectives as well.